asokolsky/aws-describe/README.md

 # aws-describe

+CLI utilities to:

-CLI utility to (recursively) describe AWS resources by ID or ARN.
+* (recursively) describe AWS resources by ID or ARN.
+* find an EC2 instance by ID or ARN of the related resource.

 ## Usage